darshil0193/Lexis-Nexis-Hackathon-Legal-Chatbot/README.md

 ## Project Description

 This is a project developed as a part of the Lexis Nexis Hackathon organized on October 13-14, 2017 at the Lexis Nexis office in Raleigh, NC.
-The project required to create a chatbot which replies based on the users questions and searching through thousands of cases.
-The chatbot should also ask questions to the user to narrow down the search.
+The project required to create a chatbot which replies based on the users questions and searching through thousands of federal cases.
+The chatbot also asks questions to the user to narrow down the search.

 ## Languages and Frameworks used